-- Localized Maintenance and Repair includes patching and crack sealing. - Global Treatments includes surface seals and rejuvenators (flexible pavements). - > Major Rehabilitation includes overlays, significant slab replacement, and reconstruction.
+- Localized Maintenance and Repair includes patching and crack sealing. - > Global Treatments include surface seals and rejuvenators for flexible pavements. - > Major Rehabilitation includes overlays, significant slab replacement, and reconstruction.

 This chapter discusses the FDOT SAPMP Localized Maintenance and Repair Planning approach.
 Proactive localized maintenance and repair, specifically preservation, is highly recommended to the airports.
 However, it is certainly recognized that once pavements have deteriorated below a certain condition, the facility would benefit from a more substantial rehabilitation in lieu of localized efforts.
 Chapter 6 Major Rehabilitation Planning discusses the addressing of pavements through timely rehabilitation once it has deteriorated below a critical PCI where localized repairs may not be as cost effective.